-This Hamburger Casserole is a better-for-you, homemade Hamburger Helper that is made with sweet potato puree, warm spices, and ground turkey for the perfect and easy weeknight dinner.
+This Hamburger Casserole is a better-for-you, homemade Hamburger Helper that is made with NC Sweetpotato puree, warm spices, and ground turkey for a healthy and EASY weeknight dinner.

 As you know, most boxed foods are packed with additives and sodium and what we do best is taking classic recipes and making them a little better for you.
-We lightened the classic hamburger casserole while keeping all the same, wholesome flavors.
+We lightened the classic hamburger casserole while keeping all the same, wholesome flavors with easy-to-find ingredients.
 Here’s how we did it:

 Noodles: Swap the classic white noodle for something a little bit healthier such as a whole wheat noodles or even a chickpea pasta.

 This healthy hamburger casserole utilizes simple ingredients that are both easy to find in grocery stores right now, and easy to store for a week or two at home.
 You’ll need: